traitecoevo/plant.assembly/README.md

 Current capabilities include

 - stochastic assembly.
-- fitmax assembly
+- fitmax assembly for 1 traits
+- Solve 1-species attractor fir 1 trait

 Envisioned future capabilities:

+- use emulators to approximate fitness landscapes
 - More tools for 1D analysis, e.g. PIPs

-- Solve 1-species attractor
-- use emulators to approximate fitness landscapes
+to do

+- community functions for mutant fitness explorer
+- community functions for selection gradient function to pass to optimiser
+- wire up gp from mlr3mbo
+- root solving for first species 2D, 3D examples

 ## Installation